Suppose we push constantly ahead, change lanes to grab a bit of headway,

 slowly merging together.
 WRONG!
 Wrong wrong wrong.
 Even during

-conditions, everyone still takes turns, yet everyone merges as a
+conditions, everyone is still taking turns, yet everyone merges as a

 high speed flow,like a zipper.
 A bottleneck never appears.

-Traffic jams develop at a merge zone whenever the cars get so close
+Traffic jams develop at a merge zone whenever the cars momentarily get so

 together that there are no gaps between them.
 Without gaps, nobody can